|

 BETTE HANCOCK

-M.S.S.W., University of Louisville.
-Fourteen years experience working with
+University of Louisville.
+Thirty years of experience working with

 governmental and private non-profit agencies on family, parent and child